 Before you start

-In eDesk, you can set up SLA timers to help Agents meet SLA response targets.
-An SLA timer represents the time period in which Agents should respond to a customer message.
+You can set up SLA timers to help Agents meet SLA response targets.
+An SLA timer represents the time period in which agents should respond to a customer message.
 The SLA timer is displayed in the Time Left column for a To Do ticket in the Mailbox.

 There are two types of SLA timers in eDesk: